K-Swiss: Marketing

-In the 1990s, Steven Nichols boosted K-Swiss's marketing budget, and hired a number of key individuals from large companies, such as Procter and Gamble.
+In the 1990s, Steven Nichols boosted K-Swiss's marketing budget, and hired a number of key individuals from large companies, such as Procter & Gamble.
 Award-winning Creative Director Mindy Gale led her NY based agency team in developing and producing K-Swiss advertising and publicity campaigns from 1997 until 2008.
 The "I Wear My K-Swiss" multi-media campaign ran for five consecutive years, targeting young urban consumers in print and on TV.

 A re-branding campaign featuring Anna Kournikova rolled out in 2007.
 A 2011 advertisement, featuring Danny McBride as fictional character Kenny Powers, drew attention for its use of profanity.

 In September 2014, the company unveiled a new marque.
 The new identity was created by a recently appointed internal creative team and plays up the company's heritage as an American tennis brand.
-All aspects of the new brand's design, including its 1966 typeface and tennis court colour palette, hark back to this identity.
+All aspects of the new brand's design, including its 1966 typeface and tennis court color palette, hark back to this identity.
 The company has been sponsoring events that appeal to their market as well as events which are likely to shape buying attitudes and help generate a positive reaction.
 One example is the sponsorship of Ireland's first sneaker convention run by Dub City Sneakz in Dún Laoghaire which K-Swiss sponsored.

 In 2016, K-Swiss president Barney Waters made it the brand's mission to "make sneakers for entrepreneurs."
 The brand furthered this marketing angle by launching a collaboration with entrepreneur Gary Vaynerchuk in 2017.
 The company has since launched campaigns with other entrepreneurs, including Karen Civil, Ben Baller, and Natalie Ellis.

 In 2019, K-Swiss debuted a shoe collaboration with TV series Breaking Bad.